cmohge1/lrbs-digital-editing-advanced-2019/day1.md

 * [Click here](../MEL.pdf) for an example of a recent wireframe created by Performant Software for a re-design of the Melville Electronic Library.
 And see how it compares to what was eventually adopted at [https://mel.hofstra.edu/](https://mel.hofstra.edu/) for the re-design (image courtesy Nick Laiacona).

 * But of course this is an interface-driven approach to the "what" question.
+It also depends on whether you see your project as text-driven or archive-driven (for more on this, see [Price 2009](http://www.digitalhumanities.org/dhq/vol/3/3/000053/000053.html).)

-* Edition as image and data (Buzzetti 2009); edition as analysis (Ohge and Tupman, forthcoming 2020).
+* Edition as image and data (Buzzetti 2009):
   - nature of documents and editorial principles (for more on this consult the [Intro module](https://cmohge1.github.io/lrbs-digital-editing-intro-2019/))
   - list of features and analysis tools (what)
   - list of parameters: what in the data should be featured in the interface
   - list of research questions and aims
   - list of user needs
   - technological requirements and available resources (static or live, life expectancy, management)
+* Edition as analysis (Ohge and Tupman, forthcoming 2020):
+	- Sometimes too much emphasis on text structure and presentation
+	- Computers can "read" in new ways, after all
+	- An analysis-driven approach: many researchers in digital humanities have practised encoding and text analysis as separate tasks.
+But what exactly is text analysis and why do it in an editing project?
+Text analysis is a computer-assisted calculation of word counts and various other statistics in a textual corpus (e.g. word and sentence lengths, lexical uniqueness, unique word frequencies, parts-of-speech tagging, average word use, sentiments, and topics).
+(We'll cover this on [Day 5](day5.md).)
+	- How do the materials cohere with the methods of textual scholarship?
+What is the purpose of doing this edition?
+What are the arguments about the best way to organize and present the texts?
+What are the arguments for the significance of the text, and the priorities of its audience, and how will that affect our encoding choices?
+What analytical tools could enhance our understanding and demonstrate the significance of the research?
+		- Planning your project + documentation
+		- Project analysis + documentation
+		- Document analysis + documentation
+		- Text analysis evaluation + documentation
+		- Transcription and markup + documentation
+		- Error checking + documentation
+		- Post-processing + documentation

 * **Computer-assisted philology v.
 Digital Philology** (cf. Pierazzo, Andrews)
-  - Philology: textual scholarship, but also
+  - Philology: textual scholarship (interpreting the history of text structures and meanings), but also the branch of knowledge that deals with the structure, historical development, and relationships of languages or language families
   - Computer-assisted philology emphasises the use of computers to speed up or enhance traditional editorial tasks; tool-building and out-of-the-box solutions
-  - Digital philology:
+  - Digital philology: the editor takes more responsibility over the coding and design.
+* **TEI for standards and **
 * **Edition as a web of knowledge** (cf. Gabler)

 ### Misconceptions of TEI